 You just can't beat apple pie for dessert when topping off a festive holiday feast.
 American Apple Pie features tart apples enhanced with maple syrup, cinnamon, nutmeg and allspice.

 Need a little something more than apple pie for dessert?
 Check out this Pecan Pie that, thankfully, doesn't feature the questionable brown mush that you remember avoiding as a kid.
 It's chock full of toasted pecans that have been baked in a rich caramelesque blend of barley malt, maple syrup, and just the right amount of cardamom.

 These recipes should eliminate any vegan food-related panic attacks from unsuspecting dinner guests as soon as they dive in and realize that it was all for naught; we vegans have been doing our food homework lately, and it's time to chow down.

 Have any vegan baking recipes you'd love to have featured on Veganbaking.net?
-Submit them to us!
+Share them with us!

 Get a price on the Pie Pan I Recommend at Amazon.